Scott-Clone/python-practice/README.md

 # python-practice

-Repo to improve python coding practice
+Repo to improve python coding.
+A review of Data Structures and Algorithms